-We list some of the most common myths about ADHD and look at arguments both for and against them.
-First, it’s important to understand what ADHD is and learn its symptoms.
+In this article, we list eleven of the most common myths about ADHD and look at arguments both for and against them.
+But first, it’s important to understand what ADHD is and learn its symptoms.

 What Is ADHD?

-Hyperactive/Impulsive, a less common manifestation of adult ADHD that’s typified by impulsivity and reckless behavior;
+- Hyperactive/Impulsive, a less common manifestation of adult ADHD that’s typified by impulsivity and reckless behavior; and

-Adult ADHD presents itself in a number of symptoms common to those with the disorder:
+Adult ADHD presents itself in a number of symptoms common to those with the disorder, including:

 1. ADHD Isn’t Real

-One of the most pervasive and potentially harmful myths about ADHD is that ADHD is a psychiatric label for a natural collection of behaviors.
-Proponents point to the idea that ADHD is simply a developmental stage in some children and a series of unrelated symptoms in adulthood.
+One of the most pervasive and potentially harmful myths is that ADHD is a psychiatric label for a natural collection of behaviors.
+Proponents of this myth point to the idea that ADHD is simply a developmental stage in some children and a series of unrelated symptoms in adulthood.

 The American Psychiatric Institute recognizes ADHD as a mental disorder and lists it in the ‘bible” of psychiatric diagnosis, the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V).
 This is the manual psychiatrists and psychologists use to diagnose disorders such as schizophrenia, bipolar disorder, and more.
 It’s considered the gold standard of the profession.
 According to the DSM-V, ADHD is indeed a real disorder.